 These plant-derived compounds may be referred to as phytocannabinoids.
 Although delta-9-tetrahydrocannabinol (THC) is the primary psychoactive ingredient, other known compounds with biological activity are cannabinol, cannabidiol (CBD), cannabichromene, cannabigerol, tetrahydrocannabivarin, and delta-8-THC.
 CBD, in particular, is thought to have significant analgesic and anti-inflammatory activity without the psychoactive effect (high) of delta-9-THC.”

-Professor Lester Grinspoon MD, Associate Professor of Psychiatry, emeritus, at Harvard Medical School and the author of Marihuana Reconsidered and Marijuana, the Forbidden Medicine and confirmed advocate of ” Cannabis Law Reform states, “In 1967 because I was concerned about the rapidly growing use of the dangerous drug marijuana, I began my studies of the scientific and medical literature to provide a reasonably objective summary of the data which underlay its prohibition.
+Professor Lester Grinspoon MD, Associate Professor of Psychiatry, emeritus, at Harvard Medical School and the author of Marihuana Reconsidered and Marijuana, the Forbidden Medicine and confirmed advocate of CLEAR” Cannabis Law Reform states, “In 1967 because I was concerned about the rapidly growing use of the dangerous drug marijuana, I began my studies of the scientific and medical literature to provide a reasonably objective summary of the data which underlay its prohibition.
 Much to my surprise, I found no credible scientific basis for the justification of the prohibition.”

 - “The assertion that it is a very toxic drug is based on old and new myths.
 One of the many exceptional features of this drug is its remarkably limited toxicity.
 Compared to aspirin, which people are free to purchase and use without the advice or prescription of a physician, cannabis is much safer: there are well over 1000 deaths annually from aspirin in the United States alone, whereas there has never been a death anywhere from marijuana.”